Tiruvottriyur Theradi metro station

-Thiruvottriyur Theradi Metro station (formerly Gowri Ashram Metro Station) is a Metro railway station on Line 1 Extension of the Chennai Metro.
-The station is one of the 26 stations along the Blue Line (Chennai Metro) of the Chennai Metro.
-The station will serve the neighbourhoods of Thiruvottriyur and other northern suburbs of Chennai.
-This station was innagurated along with Wimco Nagar Depot Metro Station on March 14, 2022.
+Thiruvottriyur Theradi (formerly known as Gowri Ashram Metro Station) is an elevated metro station on the North-South Corridor of the Line 1 Extension of the Blue Line of Chennai Metro in Chennai, India.
+This station will serve the neighbourhoods of Thiruvottriyur and other northern suburbs of Chennai.
+This station was inaugurated along with Wimco Nagar Depot Metro Station on March 14, 2022.